-I'm using a separate registration system, how can I easily export my data?
+I'm using a separate registration system.
+How can I easily export and import my data?

-We like to keep things simple, and have some tips on how to make the export/import process as smooth as possible.
-We recommend exporting all of your participants and programs from your current system and share this file with your account manager.
+We like to keep things simple and have some tips on how to make the export/import process as smooth as possible.
+We recommend that you export all of your participants and programs from your current system and share this file with your account manager.
 They can work with you to organize your Groups in a way that capitalizes on the fields your current registration system employs.
-This way, the files you export do not have to be manually manipulated to match the spreadsheet you upload to us, and you can reduce the amount of manual edits to the export spreadsheet.
+This way, the files you export do not have to be manually manipulated to match the spreadsheet you upload to us, and you can reduce the chance of errors.

-Can I add or remove columns from the template?
+Can I add or remove columns from the import template?

 Yes, you can customize the information you submit based on your organization’s information.
-The Group Structure template provided by your account manager is just a starting point, so feel free to add or remove columns as needed.
-Just a heads up, we will always need start dates, end dates, and session names.
+The Group Structure template provided by your account manager is just a starting point, so feel free to add or remove columns as needed when designing your structure.
+Just a heads up--we will always need start dates, end dates, due dates, lockout dates, and session names.

-For organizations using their own registration system, we'll also need a list of your participants before we launch.
+For organizations using their own registration system, we need a spreadsheet of all of your participants before your organization is ready to launch.

-Once a participant import is received, it is imported into your account and an automatic email will be sent to any email addresses attached to the participant.
+When a Participant Import is received, it is imported into your account and an automatic email is sent to any new email addresses attached to participants.